chef/automate/components/docs-chef-io/content/automate/servicenow_integration.md

 ## Benchmarking

-The Chef Automate Installation team has tested the integration of the ServiceNow app with 10K nodes Chef Infra Client Run data.
+The Chef Automate Installation team has tested the integration of the ServiceNow app with 10K nodes of Chef Infra Client Run data.
 Infrastructure with more than 10K nodes may have performance issues.
-The system performance will also decrease with other applications running in your environment.
+The system performance will decrease with other applications running in your environment.

 The typical production instance of ServiceNow can have between 8-12K nodes, and will perform at +10K nodes per hour processed with Chef Infra Client run data.
 Benchmarking indicates that the increase in the number of nodes in the ServiceNow instance reduces the processing time.